bschwarz/frontend-nanodegree-mobile-portfolio/README.md

 ## Part 2

 ### Optimizations
-- Based on dev tools, saw that changePizzaSizes was taking a long time to resize all pizzas.
+- Based on dev tools, saw that ```changePizzaSizes``` was taking a long time to resize all pizzas.
 The problem was that the size of each element was being calculated for each loop iteration, when the size is the same for all pizzas.
-So, took calculation out of loop, and the time to resize got reduced significantly.
+So, I took the calculation out of the loop, and the time to resize got reduced significantly.

 	**Old Timing**
 	```